astronomer/docs/astro/manage-deployments-as-code.md

 :::warning

-You must push a complete Deployment file that lists all valid configurations whenever you update a Deployment with a Deployment file.
-If a configuration exists on Astro but doesn't exist in your Deployment file, such as a worker queue, that configuration is deleted when you push your Deployment file.
+When you update a Deployment with a Deployment file, you must push a complete Deployment file that lists all of your existing worker queues.
+If a worker queue exists on Astro but doesn't exist in your Deployment file, the worker queue is deleted when you push your Deployment file.

 :::